Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients in close collaboration with designers to bring their designs to life.
+- Constructed and installed custom cabinets for residential customers Working closely with designers to bring their visions to reality.

-Write down each job experience with reverse chronological order starting with the most recent position.
+Record each experience sequentially, starting with the most recent position.

 5. Education

-Within this area, you should mention your educational background related to carpentry.
-Include the name of your institution, the degree/diploma you received (if applicable) and the year of completion.
+Within this area, list your education background that is related to carpentry.
+In this section, include the name of the institution, degree/diploma obtained (if relevant) and the date of completion.

 Example: